noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - recipient (see web3 docs)
   - is responsible for calling the smart contract fn created by the sender, providing the senders signature
   - since the recipient is calling the fn, they are responsible for paying the transaction fees
+  - the recipient needs to:
+    - verify the contract address in the message matches the payment channel
+    - verify the total on each new payment is the expected amount
+    - verify the new accumulative total doesnt exceed the amount of ether escrowed
+    - verify the signature is valid and comes from the payment channel sender
 - considerations:
   - time to keep the payment channel live
     - for shortlived transactions, e.g. paying for something each minute, it may be shorter